-For us going from trying to survive this Summer to thriving this Summer and having a great time with your kids and getting a lot done in your office.
+For us going from trying to survive this Summer and having a great time with your kids and getting a lot done in your office.

 You’ve wrapped up and it has been a successful day.
 It’s peaceful.
 It’s not chaotic.

 Whatever time-frame that looks like for you, you have designed it for your success.

 So that you are having a great time with the family, not thinking about work.

 And then you are at work having a great time, not thinking that you need to be with the kids right now because you’ve designed your day.
 “How can I design my day?”